reactiveui/website/input/blog/2018-06-04-delisting-of-versions-before-8-0-0-from-nuget.md

 We have created a table that lists out all of the possibilities and in the right-hand column of the table, you'll find the exact command that you can paste in the Package Manager console to install ReactiveUI.

 If you experience problems, please [open an issue on GitHub](http://github.com/reactiveui/reactiveui) with feedback.
-If you are from the NuGet team, please start a conversation as the maintainers didn't want to do this.
-Maybe you could implement a better way for us as we lost a couple million on our download stats.
+If you are from the NuGet team, please start a conversation with the maintainers as we didn't want to do this.
+Maybe you could implement a solution for us?
+We lost a couple million on our download stats. :/

 | Package Name  | Version       | Installation Instructions  |
 | ------------- |:-------------:| -----:|